Bellevue General Dentistry – Root Canals, TMJ Treatment & CEREC

 In 1999, Dr. Galloway became one of the first dentists on the Eastside to offer an alternative.
 Using CEREC CAD/CAM technology, Family Dental Care of Bellevue can produce a beautiful structurally sound porcelain crown, onlay, or veneer right in the office and bond it onto your tooth at the same appointment.
-These restorations are as strong as traditional crowns, and save you a great deal of time and effort.
+These restorations are as strong as traditional crowns, and save you a great deal of time and effort

 - Root Canals: In many cases of deep decay or trauma, a root canal can save a tooth that would otherwise require extraction.
 In a root canal, your dentist will numb your tooth and then remove the infected pulp from its central chamber and surrounding canals.
 In many cases, a dental laser is used to kill bacteria and maximize the effectiveness of the root canal.
 After the infected pulp is gone, the canals are reshaped as needed and then sealed with a biocompatible material to prevent reinfection.
 Prior to the tooth restoration, a post is sometimes cemented into one of the canals and surrounded by a special rebuilding material.
 A crown is than placed over the entire tooth to improve it’s strength.

 - Periodontal Disease: Gum disease has long been associated with increased risks for illnesses throughout the body, from heart disease to dementia.
 While regular brushing and flossing, along with twice a year professional cleanings, can help reduce your chances of developing periodontal disease, the reality is that most people will eventually develop some level of gum disease.
-Dental lasers are a real game changer in treating this common disease, as they can clean out bacteria even better than a traditional cleaning, allowing your body the opportunity to heal and regenerate tissue.

 - TMJ or Joint Pain: TMJ (temporomandibular joint disease) is a serious condition that is often ignored by dental professionals.
 Classic warning signs including a popping or clicking noise in the jaw, sore jaw muscles, sensitive teeth and certain tooth wear patterns.
 Although stress can contribute to TMJ, it is rarely the primary cause.
 In most cases, TMJ is caused by a misalignment between the top and bottom teeth, or between the teeth and the jaw.
 This misalignment cause your muscles to overwork and tighten in the process creating stiffness, soreness and pain.